mongodb-developer/WhatsCooking/README.md

 </p>

 <h2>Using Realm as Your Serverless Backend....</h2>
-<p>What's Cooking uses HTTP services in Realm to create 2 APIs to allow you to query for your restaurant data over HTTP: </p>
+<p>What's Cooking uses HTTP services in Realm to create 5 APIs to allow you to query for your restaurant data over HTTP: </p>

+- `GetRestaurantsEndPoint` called from the `useHomeFetch.js` hook.
-- `getRestaurants` called from the `useHomeFetch.js` hook.
+- `GetFacetsEndpoint` called from the `useHomeFetch.js` hook.
-- `getRestaurantsAutocomplete` called from the `Autosuggestions.js` component.
+- `Suggestions_AC_Endpoint` called from the `SearchBar.js` component.
+- `getSynonyms` called in the `SynonymsPage.js`.

-Find the Realm application and code for these webhooks in the <code>supplement-files</code> branch in a folder called `WhatsCookingRealm`</p>
+Find the Realm application and code for these webhooks in the <code>WhatsCookingRealm</code> folder.</p>

 <h5>If you have any questions or feedback about this repo, feel free to create an Issue or PR in this repo or reach out to me on Twitter @YouOldMaid.</h5>